Carnage-Team/carnage-team.github.io/_posts/2019-08-05-abuse-privilege-access-token.md

 ---
 layout: post
-title: Abusing privileges in access tokens
+title: Abusing Windows tokens privileges
 ---
-**Abusing privileges in access tokens**
+**Abusing Windows tokens privileges**

 Hi there.
 The other day I was reading about Windows security features (like always) and I started to poke around Windows&#39; access tokens.
 And particularly the privileges included in some of those tokens.